 The Residential Quad’s recently completed second phase, the 22,500-sf John Hazen White House, houses 40 ninth- and tenth-grade students with additional faculty housing for four families.
 The new residence hall incorporated many sustainable features in its architectural design.
 For example, solar panels on the roof heat hot water; and geothermal wells heat and cool the building, eliminating the need for fossil fuels for heating and air conditioning.

-The project’s final phase, Brewster Avenue Dormitory, broke ground in 2018 this year and is slated to finish construction in the summer of 2019.
-It will provide an additional 22,200 sf of student and faculty housing to Williston.
+The project’s final phase, Brewster Avenue Dormitory, was completed in 2019.
+It provides an additional 22,200 sf of student and faculty housing to Williston.
 The completed Residential Quad corresponds to the large Academic Green of the main campus located across the street.
 The aesthetic of the Resdiential Quad is that of eclectic residences of common rooms with broad porches facing onto a garden and faculty apartments fronting onto neighborhood streets.